 "The doctor told me my grandmother's bones are quite brittle now."

-Delicate means an object that has lots of fine detail, or one that can be ruined if handled incorrectly.
+Delicate means an object that has lots of fine detail, or one that can be ruined if handled without care.
 Delicate doesn't say anything about whether it will break or not.
-Delicate things need to be handled with care and will be ruined if they are not.

 "My lace dress is very delicate so I always wash it by hand."